nortikin/sverchok/docs/nodes/beta_nodes/spiralNode.rst

 Functionality
 -------------

-Generates various types of spirals: Archimedean, Logarithmic, Spherical, Cornu, Ovoidal, Exo (to coin the term) and Spirangle.
+Generates various types of spirals: Archimedean, Logarithmic, Spherical, Cornu (Euler), Ovoidal, Exo (to coin the term) and Spirangle.

 All spirals are defined as smooth curves (given enough curve resolution per turn) except the Spirangle spiral, which is a polygonal type of spiral.